Pedro Sanchez, A Risk-taker With A Flair For Survival - UrduPoint

 Pedro Sanchez, A Risk-taker With A Flair For Survival

-Madrid, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) Spanish Prime Minister Pedro Sanchez, who will on Monday announce whether he remains in his post, is an expert in political survival who has built a career on taking political gambles.
+Madrid, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) A shrewd politician who has built his career on uncertain wagers, Spain's Pedro Sanchez burnished his reputation as a risk taker Monday after pulling back from a threat to potentially resign.

-"I have learned to push myself until the referee blows the final whistle," the head of Spain's Socialist party and a former basketball player wrote in his 2019 autobiography, "Resistance Manual".
+"I have learnt to push myself until the referee blows the final whistle," the head of Spain's Socialist party and a former basketball player wrote in his 2019 autobiography, "Resistance Manual".

-On Wednesday, he said that he was considering stepping down after a Madrid court announced an investigation into his wife Begona Gomez for alleged influence-peddling and corruption.
+That "final whistle" had appeared to be in the offing on Wednesday after Sanchez's bombshell announcement that he was considering stepping down over a court investigation into his wife Begona Gomez for alleged influence-peddling and corruption.

-"I need to stop and think," he wrote in a four-page letter posted on X.
+"I need to stop and think," he wrote in a four-page letter posted on X as he stepped back from public life for five days, only to end the suspense Monday saying he would stay on as premier.

+The crisis erupted when an online newspaper said investigators had opened a preliminary probe into Gomez, prompting the right-wing opposition Popular Party, which has gone after Sanchez for months about his wife, to demand answers.

+Sanchez's bombshell response immediately switched the focus onto toxic political practices targeting politicians' families, and to Spain's political future.

-He "has never had it easy", said Paloma Roman, a political scientist at Madrid's Complutense University, noting his "political flair" for getting out of complicated situations.
+He's "never had it easy", said political scientist Paloma Roman from Madrid's Complutense University, noting his "flair" for getting out of complicated situations.

 Recent Stories